kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

 ---
 slug: "kuzu-pyg-remote-backend"
-title: "Scaling Pytorch Geometric GNNs With Kùzu"
+title: "Scaling Pytorch Geometric GNNs With Kuzu"
-description: "A walkthrough on how to use Kùzu as a Pytorch Geometric (PyG) remote backend"
+description: "A walkthrough on how to use Kuzu as a Pytorch Geometric (PyG) remote backend"
 pubDate: "May 10 2023"
 heroImage: "/img/default.png"
 categories: ["tutorial"]